HL7/daf-research/pages/_includes/daf-research-developer.md

 (*) Indicate DAF-Research specific profiles which are created from DAF-Core profiles.

-#### Guidance on the profiles to be used to map FHIR Resources to OMOP
+#### Guidance on the profiles to be used to map OMOP to FHIR Resources

-Some PCORnet sites are using [OMOP CDM] as a source or destination and hence a mapping from FHIR to [OMOP CDM]would be useful for these sites.
+Some PCORnet sites are using [OMOP CDM] as a source or destination and hence a mapping between FHIR and [OMOP CDM] would be useful for these sites.
 The following is a mapping that was developed by the DAF pilot sites and can be a starting point for the implementation of C1 capability.
+Please note that this mapping is not bi-directional, (i.e FHIR to OMOP) but it could be a good starting point for such a mapping.
 Profiles which are not DAF-Core are annotated accordingly in the table below.

 |OMOP Table Name            |Recommended Profile for Data Extraction|
 |----------------------------------|----------------------------------------|